Welcome to the Mount Sinai Emergency Medicine Rotation!

 Curriculum

 An orientation to the rotation takes place on the first day of the rotation.
-This takes place virtually at Mount Sinai Hospital, Elmhurst, and Mount Sinai Queens and in person at Mount Sinai Beth Israel.
-Students are required to complete 12 clinical shifts throughout the month.
-Those electing to stay at The Mount Sinai Hospital for the duration of their clerkship will complete all of their shifts in the Fast Track, high acuity zones, and critical care areas of the Emergency Department.
+Students are required to complete clinical shifts throughout the month.
+Those electing to stay at The Mount Sinai Hospital for the duration of their clerkship will complete their shifts in the Fast Track, high acuity zones, and critical care areas of the Emergency Department.
 Students in the combined clerkship will complete 6 of their shifts at The Mount Sinai Hospital and 6 shifts at Elmhurst Hospital’s Emergency Department, which includes a dedicated critical care and trauma shift.
-Students may also elect to complete a shift in our pediatric emergency department at The Mount Sinai Hospital.
 Didactics throughout the month include a suture lab, a critical care lab, and an airway lab.
 Didactics programming concludes with a dedicated Simulation Day in our state-of-the-art Star Center (Simulation Teaching And Research Center).
-Students are divided into small groups and will practice their clinical skills in unique simulated scenarios that allow them to apply all that they learn throughout the rotation.
+Students are divided into small groups and will have the opportunity to apply the knowledge and skills gained during the rotation through high-fidelity simulations.

-Two weeks into the rotation, students meet with the clerkship directors one on one to review their clinical evaluations from the first half of the rotation.
-Mid Clerkship Feedback also allows students to share their experiences during the rotation and for the clerkship directors to provide guidance in the clerkship and the remaining year of medical school.
+Two weeks into the rotation, students meet individually with the clerkship directors to review their clinical evaluations from the first half of the rotation.
+This Mid Clerkship Feedback also affords students the opportunity to share their experiences during the rotation and for the clerkship directors to provide guidance on the clerkship and the final year of medical school.
 The rotation concludes with a 50-question final exam reviewing content from both didactics and provided reading material.

 Shefali Trivedi, MD